Palm Suite Rome: Hotel Review

 Pros

-• Spacious rooms for Rome standards
+• The rooms are spacious for Rome standards.

-• Free breakfast if you have Hilton status
+• Free breakfast if you have Hilton status.

 Cons